Table of Contents:

 We are also now seeing the first laws trying to empower users’ digital privacy, as we let devices that can record our every activity into our homes, transact online, and unintentionally create deep digital footprints.
 In fact, this is only possible thanks to technologies our governments previously worked against.

 Nowadays, there are regulations around customer data of many kinds.
-The European GDPR is considered by many the most comprehensible legal framework around data privacy.
-At the same time, in the United States, a handful of domain-specific federal laws such as HIPAA, COPPA, and the Fair Credit and Reporting Act, dictate how businesses may handle customer data.
+The GDPR, adopted by the European Union in 2016, is considered by many the most comprehensible legal framework around data privacy.
+At the same time, in the United States, a handful of domain-specific federal laws such as HIPAA, COPPA, and the Fair Credit and Reporting Act, dictate businesses’ processing of personal data.
 However, a similar level of investment and policymaking goes towards surveillance and control of digital activity, leading to a “privacy vs security” discussion, although some may argue this is a false dichotomy.

 Economics of privacy

 There is undoubtedly a financial aspect to privacy.

 Most of our private activities leave financial traces that may reveal sensitive business or personal data or point those interested in violating our privacy closer towards it.
 Campaign donations show where you lean politically, medical expenditures may expose illnesses or concerns of a patient, and a credit card charge from a local business testifies that you have been there and consumed their goods or services.